s3851481/Ticket-System/README.md

 # Ticket-System
-# Assignment 2 for Software Engineering Project Management
-Develop a ReadMe.txt file to explain how your code should be executed, and submit this file with all three of your submissions.
-Update the file as necessary for the second and third submission to incorporate new elements of your code.
-Write the instructions for a user who will be using RMIT’s myDesktop (https://mydesktop.rmit.edu.au/) to run your code.
-You should test these instructions to make sure they work – have a member of your team follow your own instructions using RMIT’s myDesktop facility, step by step!

 To use the ticketing-system program you will have to open up an IDE that is capable of running JAVA.